felixguendling/cista/README.md

 or structs that manage memory, etc. you need to override the serialize and deserialize functions.

+*Note that usually you should not need to do this!
+Every combination of the cista::offset/raw data structures should work without custom (de-)serialzation functions.*

 ## Serialization

 By default, every value gets copied raw byte-by-byte.